backstage/backstage/docs/permissions/plugin-authors/05-frontend-authorization.md

 Now you should find that the component for adding a todo list item does not render at all.
 Success!

-You can also use `RequirePermission` to prevent access to routes as well, here's how that would look in your `packages/app/src/App.tsx`:
+You can also use `RequirePermission` to prevent access to routes as well.
+Here's how that would look in your `packages/app/src/App.tsx`:

 ```diff
 + import { RequirePermission } from '@backstage/plugin-permission-react';